benbambae/cryptowallet1/LEARNING_SCHEDULE.md

 ## 🎯 Success Metrics

-By the end of 20 weeks, you should be able to:
+By the end of 24 weeks, you should be able to:

-✅ Explain blockchain and Ethereum architecture in detail
-✅ Generate and manage HD wallets securely
+✅ Build HD wallets with BIP-32/39/44 standards
-✅ Send transactions with proper gas management
-✅ Handle ERC-20 tokens and NFTs
+✅ Implement secure JWT authentication with Redis caching ✅ Design PostgreSQL schema for custody operations
+✅ Handle deposits with N confirmations and reorg protection ✅ Build withdrawal queues with nonce management
-✅ Implement production-grade security
+✅ Implement EIP-1559 gas optimization with bumping
+✅ Create ledger with exactly-once semantics
-✅ Monitor and debug blockchain applications
+✅ Monitor custody operations with Prometheus/Grafana
-✅ Deploy and maintain wallet infrastructure
-✅ Handle 500+ transactions per second
+✅ Handle 1000+ transactions per second
-✅ Support multiple EVM chains
+✅ Support production exchange-scale operations
-✅ Implement enterprise key management

 ---